Dillenburg station

 Nearby Attractions

-1. Dillenburg Castle: Perched on a hill, this historic castle provides insights into the region’s noble history and offers stunning views of the town below.
+1. Dillenburg Castle: A historic site set on a hill overlooking the town, this castle offers insights into the region’s history and stunning views of the surroundings.

 Insider Tips